uyuni-project/uyuni/testsuite/documentation/static-run.md

 ...
 ```

-Before you are able to run your tests in locally, you must assure that your SSH connection to any of the VMs can be
+Before you are able to run your tests locally, you must assure that your SSH connection to any of the nodes can be
 established without a username/password.
 It is recommended to configure your `.ssh/config` to use a SSH private key.
 In case you deployed the environment with sumaform, just use the SSH key `.ssh/id_rsa` stored in the controller.